 Students are encouraged to ask questions and interact with the lecturers during or after the presentation.
 The lecturers are at the top of their fields, and most have demonstrations to heighten subject interest.

-Accepted students will also have the opportunity to take an optional trip to tour Penn State University's Breazeale nuclear reactor located at University Park, PA.
+Approximately 200 accepted students will also have the opportunity to take an optional trip to tour the Penn State Radiation Science and Engineering Center's Breazeale nuclear reactor.
+Space will be filled on a first come/first serve basis.

-Each Saturday begins with a light breakfast starting at 9:00 a.m.
-Lectures start at 10:00 a.m. and finish at approximately 11:30 a.m.
-Students who attend at least seven lectures OR six lectures and one trip to Penn State will receive a WSHI Certificate of Completion.
+Each Saturday begins with a light breakfast starting at 8:30 a.m.
+Lectures start at 9:45 a.m. and finish at 11:30 a.m.
+Students must be picked up no later than noon.

 Students may also opt to take a voluntary exam to compete for awards.
-The exam is held immediately following the final session, and consists of eleven modules - one for each of the lecture topics.
+The exam is held immediately following the final session, and consists of 12 modules - one for each of the lecture topics.
 Students may use their lecture notes during the exam but no electronic devices (laptops, cell phones, etc.) will be permitted.
-Students are allowed 90 minutes to complete all the modules.
+Students are allowed 120 minutes to complete all the modules.

-Typically, approximately 200 students accept the challenge and sign up for the exam.
-For 2014-2015, following is the list of awards which will be given to the top exam finishers who are eligible for Certificates of Completion:
+Typically, approximately 200 students accept the challenge and register for the exam.
+Awards will be issued to the top exam finishers who are eligible for Certificates of Completion.

 To be accepted into the WSHI program, students must be nominated by science coordinators or guidance counselors at high schools in Western Pennsylvania and the surrounding communities.
-These coordinators/ counselors receive WSHI information each August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
+These coordinators/ counselors receive WSHI information (including application forms) in late August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
 Most importantly, students must have a sincere interest in science.

 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at firstname.lastname@example.org.

-Approximately 200 area schools receive WSHI information and about 90 respond with nominations.
-The school administration provides information about each nominated student, including overall grade average to date.
+Approximately 200 area schools receive WSHI information and about 110 respond with nominations.
+On a Summary List of Candidates form, the school administration provides information about each nominated student, including overall grade average to date.
 Nominated students must submit an application form on which they write a brief essay about their interest in science and why they want to participate in WSHI.
 The application form must also contain a recommendation from each student's science teacher or guidance counselor.
+The school returns the Summary List of Candidates form and completed applications to WSHI.

 Every year, the Westinghouse Science Honors Institute receives more applications than it can accept, and interested students must be turned away.
-For that reason, students accepted into the Institute are expected to attend at least seven lectures OR six lectures and one trip to Penn State.
-Only students who fulfill this requirement will receive a WSHI Certificate of Completion.
+For that reason, students accepted into the Institute are expected to attend at least seven of the twelve lectures OR six lectures and one trip to Penn State.